openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG6.md

 (DexcomG6-if-using-g6-with-build-your-own-dexcom-app)=
 ## If using G6 with Build Your Own Dexcom App

--   As of December 2020 [Build Your Own Dexcom App](https://docs.google.com/forms/d/e/1FAIpQLScD76G0Y-BlL4tZljaFkjlwuqhT83QlFM5v6ZEfO7gCU98iJQ/viewform?fbzx=2196386787609383750&fbclid=IwAR2aL8Cps1s6W8apUVK-gOqgGpA-McMPJj9Y8emf_P0-_gAsmJs6QwAY-o0) (BYODA) also supports local broadcast to AAPS and/or xDrip+ (not for
+-   [Build Your Own Dexcom App](https://docs.google.com/forms/d/e/1FAIpQLScD76G0Y-BlL4tZljaFkjlwuqhT83QlFM5v6ZEfO7gCU98iJQ/viewform?fbzx=2196386787609383750) (BYODA) supports local broadcast to AAPS and/or xDrip+ (not for
     G5/ONE/G7 sensors!)
 -   This app lets you use your Dexcom G6 with any Android smartphone.
 -   Uninstall the original Dexcom app or patched Dexcom app if you used one of those previously (**do not stop** the currently running sensor)